AI assistant integration (MCP)

 Because tool results can include verbatim OCR text, transcripts, and UI snapshots, sending them to a cloud assistant effectively ships that content to a third party.
 Overshow therefore treats cloud assistants as an explicit opt-in:

-- The setup flow auto-detects local LLM clients by default.
+- Setup favours local LLM clients by default.

-- Configuring Claude, Cursor, or similar clients requires an explicit
+- Connecting Claude, Cursor, or similar cloud clients requires an explicit opt-in.

---cloudflag (or the equivalent choice in the UI). - The flag appears in logs and the desktop app so you can audit what was enabled and when.
+- That choice is auditable in the desktop app so you can see what was enabled and when.

 If you connect a cloud assistant, treat every captured moment as potentially leaving your device the first time the assistant calls a tool.
 Use window exclusions and capture pauses before you would normally rely on them, not after.